Why are you paying for cable when the channels are free?

 Well, not all of them are free.
 But we’re not kidding you: in many areas, major networks are free over the air.
 All you need is an antenna – you know, those rabbit-ear things that you always see in old photos and TV shows.
 They may look old-fashioned, but they’re a must-buy for any cord cutter who wants to reclaim major network programming.

-Your mileage may vary, of course, but you can get an idea of which channels are within range for you by plugging your zip code into an online tool like this one.
+Your mileage may vary, of course, but you can get an idea of which channels are within range for you by using an online tool like this one from NoCable.
 Tools like this can also give you a simple measure of your distance from local stations, helping you to figure out which type of antenna you need.

 Which type?
 Yes, there are different types of antenna.
 But don’t worry, there are really just a couple of major types – and it’s pretty easy to decide which one you’ll need.

 How You Get It

 So what kind of TV antenna do you need?
 Well, that all depends on where you live.
 City dwellers are likely to have their own local broadcasts of CBS, NBC, and the rest of the major channels coming from nearby, and can therefore get by with a small indoor antenna.
 Suburbanites might have to spring for a bigger outdoor antenna.
 Rural residents could be out of luck entirely.
 Mark Heisenberg breaks it down nicely in his book My TV Without Cable: